Pro-nuclear energy movement: Lobbying and public relations activities

 Globally, there are dozens of companies with an interest in the nuclear industry, including Areva, BHP, Cameco, China National Nuclear Corporation, EDF, Iberdrola, Nuclear Power Corporation of India, Ontario Power Generation, Rosatom, Tokyo Electric Power Company, and Vattenfall.
 Many of these companies lobby politicians and others about nuclear power expansion, undertake public relation activities, petition government authorities, as well as influence public policy through referendum campaigns and involvement in elections.

 The nuclear industry has "tried a variety of strategies to persuade the public to accept nuclear power", including the publication of numerous "fact sheets" that discuss issues of public concern.
 Nuclear proponents have worked to boost public support by offering newer, safer, reactor designs.
 These designs include those that incorporate passive safety and Small Modular Reactors.

 Since 2000 the nuclear industry has undertaken an international media and lobbying campaign to promote nuclear power as a solution to the greenhouse effect and climate change.
-Though reactor operation is free of carbon dioxide emissions, other stages of the nuclear fuel chain – from uranium mining, to reactor decommissioning and radioactive waste management – use fossil fuels and hence emit carbon dioxide.
+Though reactor operation is free of carbon dioxide emissions, other stages of the nuclear fuel chain—from uranium mining, to reactor decommissioning and radioactive waste management—use fossil fuels and hence emit carbon dioxide.

-The Nuclear Energy Institute has formed various sub-groups to promote nuclear power.
+The Nuclear Energy Institute (NEI) has formed various sub-groups to promote nuclear power.
 These include the Washington-based Clean and Safe Energy Coalition, which was formed in 2006 and led by Patrick Moore.
 Christine Todd Whitman, former head of the USEPA has also been involved.
 Clean Energy America is another group also sponsored by the NEI.

 In Britain, James Lovelock well known for his Gaia Hypothesis began to support nuclear power in 2004.
 He is patron of the Supporters of Nuclear Energy.
-SONE also recognise that there are serious technical challenges associated with an electric grid reliant on intermittent and low density sources of energy.
+SONE also recognise that there are serious technical challenges associated with an electric grid reliant on intermittent and low-density sources of energy.
 The main nuclear lobby group in Britain is FORATOM.

-As of 2014, the U.S. nuclear industry has begun a new lobbying effort, hiring three former senators — Evan Bayh, a Democrat; Judd Gregg, a Republican; and Spencer Abraham, a Republican — as well as William M. Daley, a former staffer to President Obama.
+As of 2014, the U.S. nuclear industry has begun a new lobbying effort, hiring three former senators—Evan Bayh, a Democrat; Judd Gregg, a Republican; and Spencer Abraham, a Republican—as well as William M. Daley, a former staffer to President Obama.
 The initiative is called Nuclear Matters, and it has begun a newspaper advertising campaign.

 Organizations supporting nuclear power

 In March 2017, a bipartisan group of eight senators, including five Republicans and three Democrats introduced S. 512, the Nuclear Energy Innovation and Modernization Act (NEIMA).
 The legislation would help to modernize the Nuclear Regulatory Commission (NRC), support the advancement of the nation's nuclear industry and develop the regulatory framework to enable the licensing of advanced nuclear reactors, while improving the efficiency of uranium regulation.
-Letters of support for this legislation were provided by thirty-six organizations, including for profit enterprises, non-profit organizations and educational institutions.
+Letters of support for this legislation were provided by thirty-six organizations, including for-profit enterprises, non-profit organizations and educational institutions.
 The most prominent entities from that group and other well-known organizations actively supporting the continued or expanded use of nuclear power as a solution for providing clean, reliable energy include: